Event Feeds and Event Streaming reference

 Costs and performance

-An event source’s cost and performance are closely related to its shape.
-An event source’s shape is defined by:
+A stream’s cost and performance are closely related to its shape.
+A stream’s shape is defined by:

-Processing and sending events consume Transactional Read Operations (TROs) and Transactional Compute Operations (TCOs).
+Processing and sending events for streams consume Transactional Read Operations (TROs) and Transactional Compute Operations (TCOs).

-The exact number of TROs and TCOs consumed varies based on the event source’s shape.
+The exact number of TROs and TCOs consumed varies based on the stream’s shape.
 See Event Streaming subscriptions in the billing docs.

-Depending on its cardinality and throughput, consuming an event source for a large Set may cause delays in event delivery and consume more operations.
+Depending on its cardinality and throughput, consuming a stream for a large Set may cause delays in event delivery and consume more operations.

-If an event source replays events, it may also consume additional operations.
+If a stream replays events, it may also consume additional operations.

-Each event includes statistics that report consumed operations.
-If you exceed your Fauna’s or your plan’s operations limit, the event source emits an error event.
-For Event Streams, this closes the stream.
+Each stream event includes statistics that report consumed operations.
+If you exceed your Fauna’s or your plan’s operations limit, Fauna closes the stream with an error event.

 How filters affect costs and performance

-For example, an event source with the following query uses a filter to only emit
+For example, a stream with the following query uses a filter to only emit events for Product documents with a category of produce:

 let produce = Category.byName("produce").first()